jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 1. Matching original image pairs using different window sizes (20 vs. 10)
 	- It is clear that with larger window size, the results become "smoother", which is good for indicating main object groups.
 However, the edges look more distorted and some fine/small objects are missing.
 	- By contrast, a small window size will capture many more small objects.
 It also defines edges more clearly.
 However, it introduces more "noises".
-2. Matching image pairs after adding moderate Gausian noises ($\sigma = 0.1$)
+2. Matching image pairs after adding moderate Gaussian noises ($\sigma = 0.1$)
 	- The impact is heavier on smaller window size.
 3. Matching image pairs with brightness misalignment ($I_L\times1.1$)
 	- Performance decreases, i.e. the mismatch of the overall intensity between the images has significant negative impact on matching results.
 Both big and small window sizes are largely affected.
-	- The implication is that you probably want to ajudst the brightness of the images beforehand, so that they match.
+	- The implication is that you probably want to adjust the brightness of the images beforehand, so that they match.

 ### Disparity with NCC (normalized cross-correlation) method